 During the trek, meals will be served as per the menu of the lodge or guest house.
 In Namche Bazar, you get many options for food.
 You can expect to find dishes like sandwiches, pasta, noodles, pizza, curries, eggs, bread, pastries, meat, etc.

 As the altitude will increase the menu will also get limited and expensive.
 Drinking water is available almost everywhere.
 You can refill your bottle every time it gets empty.

 There are many factors that add up to the cost of Everest Base Camp Trek.
 If you are trekking with a travel agency then the package cost usually includes things like all ground transportation as per the itinerary, accommodation & food during the trek, permits, and the expense of a guide as well as porters.

 Still, many things are not covered by package costs like travel insurance, airfare, personal expenses, tips, etc. You can get in touch with us to know more in detail about the prices.

 Travel Insurance for EBC

-Getting travel insurance, especially while traveling in remote areas is like security on which you can rely on and enjoy your trip without any worries.
-We highly recommend getting good travel insurance that covers things like emergency airlift, medical bills, theft, and property losses before going on Everest Base Camp Trek.
+Getting travel insurance, especially while traveling in remote areas is like security on which you can rely and enjoy your trip without any worries.
+We highly recommend getting good travel insurance that covers things like emergency airlift, medical bills, theft, and property losses before going on Everest Trek.

 In Nepal, as per the rules, you need to pay priorly before air evacuation or treatment in hospitals.
 Having travel insurance will keep you apart from these things.
 Many companies offer travel insurance.
 Make sure to choose the best option for you.